jeremypoulin/FPV-Drone/README.md

 Jeremy Poulin (github.com/jeremypoulin)
 ## Notice of Safety

-I am not responsible for any harm or damges that resultr from use of this repositoryu.
+I am not responsible for any harm or damages that result from use of this repository.

 Multiple safety elements have been included in this design: